Russia mourns victims of deadly concert hall attack | Law-Order

 In video footage published by Russian media and Telegram channels with close ties to the Kremlin, one of the suspects said he was offered money to carry out the attack.
 "I shot people," the suspect, his hands tied and his hair held by an interrogator, a black boot beneath his chin, said in poor and highly accented Russian.

 When asked why, he said: "For money."
 The man said he had been promised half a million roubles (a little over $5,000).
 One was shown answering questions through a Tajik translator.
+Tajik President Emomali Rakhmon spoke to Putin about the attack.
 ISLAMIC STATE

-Islamic State, the Islamist group that once sought control over swathes of Iraq and Syria, claimed responsibility for the attack, the group's Amaq agency said on Telegram.
-Putin changed the course of the Syrian civil war by intervening in 2015, supporting President Bashar al-Assad against the opposition and Islamic State.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)